Gan-Tu/GoList/README.md

 To run the API app, run `npm run api`.
 Note this will only work if you have a valid Google Cloud Platform Application Credential.
 For more, read the Authentication section below.

+To run the new backend app, run `npm run backend`.
+Note this will only work if you have a valid Google Cloud Platform Application Credential.
+For more, read the Authentication section below.

 To run any of the app in development mode, with live reload, `cd` into the app directory, and run `npm run dev`.

 Alternatively, you can run the code in docker.
 Either `cd` into any of the app pdirectory, and run